Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

 1.  **Advanced Reactivity Considerations (if needed):**

-    - [ ] Investigate and implement memoization for getters if performance profiling indicates a need (e.g., using `proxy-memoize` concepts).
+    - [x] Investigate and implement memoization for getters if performance profiling indicates a need (e.g., using `proxy-memoize` concepts) - Current `computed` provides core memoization; advanced argument-based memoization deferred as optional.
-    - [ ] Implement full, robust reactivity for `Map` and `Set` collections, including their specific methods (e.g., `map.set()`, `set.add()`, `map.get()`, `set.has()`, iteration, `size` property).\
+    - [x] Implement full, robust reactivity for `Map` and `Set` collections, including their specific methods (e.g., `map.set()`, `set.add()`, `map.get()`, `set.has()`, iteration, `size` property).
-    - [ ] Enhance array reactivity to robustly handle all common mutation methods (e.g., `push`, `pop`, `shift`, `unshift`, `splice`, `sort`, `reverse`) ensuring notifications are triggered consistently and correctly for direct state and getters.
+    - [x] Enhance array reactivity to robustly handle all common mutation methods (e.g., `push`, `pop`, `shift`, `unshift`, `splice`, `sort`, `reverse`) ensuring notifications are triggered consistently and correctly for direct state and getters.
-    - [ ] Ensure robust handling of `Symbol` keys for all reactive operations, including their use in iteration and consideration for DevTools visibility if appropriate.
+    - [x] Ensure robust handling of `Symbol` keys for all reactive operations (core reactivity addressed using `Reflect.has`); DevTools visibility for Symbol-keyed state deferred.
-    - [ ] Investigate and implement reactivity for `Date` objects if common use cases require it (e.g., ensuring mutations to Date objects trigger effects).
+    - [x] Investigate and implement reactivity for `Date` objects if common use cases require it (e.g., ensuring mutations to Date objects trigger effects).
-    - [ ] Address reactivity for non-enumerable properties if specific use cases arise or for improved DevTools inspection.
+    - [x] Address reactivity for non-enumerable properties if specific use cases arise or for improved DevTools inspection.
-    - [ ] Handle other edge cases in reactivity if not fully covered by the above.
+    - [x] Handle other edge cases in reactivity if not fully covered by the above.

 2.  **API Review and Refinement:**